LucasRouckhout/LucasRouckhout/README.md

 # Hi

 I'm Lucas, I'm a Belgian based software and devops engineer.
 I like to build stuff that works, works well and stays working well.
-Diving deep, understanding, improving and tweaking is something I love to do.
+Diving deep, understanding, improving and tweaking is my passion.

-Throughout my career I have come to appreciate that what we create can have (and has) real world impact.
-I try to take pride in my work and care about the quality of what I deliver.
-At the end of the day there are real human beings who use and depend on our software to live their lives and do their jobs.
-We should take what we do seriously and believe we should look at software development like a craft that requires practice, professionalism and rigor to get right.

 ## I believe in
 * [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)